Quantum Drinfeld Hecke Algebras

-Although \qdha s extend symplectic reflection algebras and graded Hecke algebras to the quantum setting, our analysis requires a set of tools distinct from those previously used to investigate the nonquantum setting.
-Since we are working over a field of arbitrary characteristic, techniques from the traditional theory of graded Hecke algebras no longer apply.
-(For example, ideas of Braverman and Gaitsgory~\cite{BravermanGaitsgory} may not adapt automatically to our setting, as the group algebra may fail to be semi-simple.)
-The set of quantum parameters also prevents us from regarding the algebra parameters as linear functions giving a wide class of uniform relations (see Remark~\ref{Bilinear Inextendability}), and thus we demote traditional linear algebra in favor of an analysis using noncommutative Gr\"obner bases.
+Although \qdha s extend symplectic reflection algebras and graded Hecke algebras to the setting of quantum polynomial rings, our analysis requires tools previously unused in investigating the nonquantum setting.
+Since we are working over a field of arbitrary characteristic, many methods from the traditional theory of graded Hecke algebras no longer apply.
+(Note that the original proof of the technique of Braverman and Gaitsgory~\cite{BravermanGaitsgory} does not automatically apply in our setting, as the group algebra $\K G$ may fail to be semi-simple; see~\cite{PBWTheorem} for an adaptation of the ideas of Braverman and Gaitsgory for arbitrary group algebras, including the modular case when the characteristic of the field $\K$ divides the order of the acting group $G$.)
+The set of quantum parameters also prevents us from regarding the algebra parameters as linear functions giving a wide class of uniform relations (see Remark~\ref{Bilinear Inextendability}), and thus we demote traditional linear algebra in favor of the analysis using noncommutative Gr\"obner bases.